Abdulla-Almarzooqi/windpower_forecasting/README.md

    The provided full-year hourly time series are simulated using the National Renewable Energy Laboratory (NREL) software for a location in Texas, US.
 It has perfect data completeness and no noisy data, which are challenges that hinder forecasting tasks with real datasets and distract from the goal `TexasTurbine.csv`.
 The dataset contains various weather features that can be analyzed and used as predictors.
 These features are System Power Generated (in kW), Wind Speed (in m/s), Wind Direction (in degrees °), Pressure (in atm), and Air Temperature (in °C).
 Also, you can find the [dataset](https://www.kaggle.com/datasets/pravdomirdobrev/texas-wind-turbine-dataset-simulated?select=TexasTurbine.csv).

 ## Evaluation
-1. This notebook, ' ML703project_dataset_1.ipynb, ' refers to the comparison between the models (LSTM, GRU, RNN, and CNN-1D) for the particular Turkey dataset.
+1. This notebook, `ML703project_dataset_1.ipynb`, refers to the comparison between the models (LSTM, GRU, RNN, and CNN-1D) for the particular Turkey dataset.
-2. This notebook, ' ML703project_dataset_2.ipynb, ' refers to the comparison between the models (LSTM, GRU, RNN, and CNN-1D) for the particular Turkey dataset.
+2. This notebook, `ML703project_dataset_2.ipynb`, refers to the comparison between the models (LSTM, GRU, RNN, and CNN-1D) for the particular Texas dataset.

 ## Acknowledgements